KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 6. Deprecated: Found `require('request')` in file `node_helper.js`: Replace it with built-in fetch.
 7. Typo: Found `MagicMirror2` in file `package.json`: Replace it with `MagicMirror²`.
-8. Typo: Found `Magic Mirror` in file `aw.js`: Replace it with `MagicMirror²`.
-9. Deprecated: Found `require('request')` in file `aw.js`: Replace it with built-in fetch.
-10. Typo: Found `Magic Mirror` in file `ax.js`: Replace it with `MagicMirror²`.
-11. Deprecated: Found `require('request')` in file `ax.js`: Replace it with built-in fetch.
-12. Typo: Found `Magic Mirror` in file `ds.js`: Replace it with `MagicMirror²`.
-13. Deprecated: Found `require('request')` in file `ds.js`: Replace it with built-in fetch.
+8. Deprecated: Found `require('request')` in file `ds.js`: Replace it with built-in fetch.
-14. Typo: Found `Magic Mirror` in file `ms.js`: Replace it with `MagicMirror²`.
-15. Deprecated: Found `require('request')` in file `ms.js`: Replace it with built-in fetch.
-16. Typo: Found `Magic Mirror` in file `wg.js`: Replace it with `MagicMirror²`.
-17. Deprecated: Found `require('request')` in file `wg.js`: Replace it with built-in fetch.
-18. Typo: Found `Magic Mirror` in file `wu.js`: Replace it with `MagicMirror²`.
-19. Deprecated: Found `require('request')` in file `wu.js`: Replace it with built-in fetch.
-20. Warning: No LICENSE file.
+9. Warning: No LICENSE file.
-21. Recommendation: There ist no CHANGELOG file.
+10. Recommendation: There ist no CHANGELOG file.
 It is recommended to add one.
-22. Recommendation: There ist no CODE_OF_CONDUCT file.
+11. Recommendation: There ist no CODE_OF_CONDUCT file.
 It is recommended to add one.
-23. Recommendation: No ESLint configuration was found.
+12. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-NOAAAlerts by mmtsweng](https://github.com/mmtsweng/MMM-NOAAAlerts)